Nadiaki/octopus-invest/README.md

 ## Usage

-Navigate to [http://localhost:3000/courses](http://localhost:3000/courses) to see the frontend.
+The project should open a new browser tab but if it doesn't, navigate to [http://localhost:3000](http://localhost:3000) to see the frontend.